 - how the research environment will support the development of the applicant’s scientific career, networks and competence.

 The invitation shall include information on the host department, including the period/s of the stay/s, and contact person at the host department abroad (first name, last name, telephone number and email address).
 Please also state the faculty of the host department and the postal address.

-The document may cover a maximum of 2 A4 pages (2 pages per invitation in the event you will be staying at more than one host department abroad).
-Download the template invitation from the host department abroad here.
-Word, 40.3 kB, opens in new window.
+The document may cover a maximum of 2 A4 pages per invitation.
+In the event you will be staying at more than one host department abroad the invitations need to be merged to one document.
+You can download the template for the invitation from the host department abroad here.
+Word, 39.7 kB, opens in new window.